-Now, more than ever, it’s time to pay attention to your IT hardware’s end of life.
+GDPR, environmental issues, financial implications and more make it more important than ever to pay attention to your IT hardware’s end of life.

 While most companies are still grappling with the ramifications of Europe’s new General Data Protection Regulations (GDPR), Canada has taken another step forward in tightening its rules around data privacy.

 As of Nov.
 1, 2018, any organization that is subject to the Personal Information Protection and Electronic Documents Act (PIPEDA), is required to do the following:

 - Any breach of security safeguards involving personal information that poses a real risk to individuals must be reported to the Privacy Commissioner of Canada.

 - All affected individuals must be notified of the breach

 - The records of the breach must be kept.

 The commission of an offense under these new regulations will expose both large and small businesses to prosecution by the Attorney General of Canada and leave a company on the hook for potential fines.